Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_snowflake_sql_api/getting_started_snowflake_sql_api.md

 ### Limitations of the SQL API

-It's important to be aware of the limitations that the SQL API currently has:
+It's important to be aware of the [limitations that the SQL API] (https://docs.snowflake.com/en/developer-guide/sql-api/guide.html#limitations-of-the-sql-api) currently has.
+In particular noting that `GET` and `PUT` are not supported.

-- The maximum size of a page of results is approximately 10 MB.
-- The maximum number of rows returned in a page of results is 10,000.

-The following statements are also not supported:
-- PUT
-- GET
-- USE
-- ALTER SESSION
-- BEGIN
-- COMMIT
-- ROLLBACK
-- CALL
-- statements that set session variables
-- statements that create temporary tables and stages

 <!-- ------------------------ -->
 ## Assigning a Unique Request ID for Resubmitting Requests